MCP Integrations

 # Install the plugin

-han plugin install hashi-github
+han plugin install github

 # Ask Claude to help with GitHub tasks